When OSHA Violations Lead to Injured Workers

 Workers’ Compensation Benefits

 With few exceptions, workers in Illinois who suffer injuries on the job may be eligible to receive workers’ compensation benefits through their employers’ insurance carriers.
 Injuries resulting in the course of employment may qualify for benefits including medical care for the injury, temporary total or temporary partial disability benefits, vocational rehabilitation, and permanent total or permanent partial disability benefits.
 In exchange for coverage of their medical bills and other workers’ comp benefits, workers relinquish their right to pursue civil action against their employers.
+If the employer is underinsured or uninsured for workers’ comp, and is unable to pay for workers’ comp, injured workers may be able to seek compensation through the injured workers’ benefit fund.

 Third-Party Civil Actions